AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 ## Community data consumption methods

 You can consume data streams shared into a community the same ways that you consume your own native tenant data.
-Access community data using the following OCS features:
+Access community data using the following AVEVA Data Hub features:

 * **Trending:** View data streams shared into a community in a trend data session.
 For more information, see <xref:lpvisualizedata>.